Skip to main content

 • autism spectrum disorder.

 There are several known genotypephenotype correlations.
-Deletion of the entire NF1 gene results in a particularly severe phenotype, with earlier appearance and a larger number of neurofibromas, a higher risk of developing MPNST, and more frequent and severe cognitive anomalies.
-For other genotype-phenotype correlations, see our resources list below.
+Deletion of the entire NF1 gene results in a particularly severe phenotype, with an earlier appearance and a larger number of neurofibromas, a higher risk of developing MPNST, and more frequent and severe cognitive anomalies.
+For other genotype–phenotype correlations, see our resources list below.

 Individuals with features of the condition limited to a particular area (or areas) of the body are described as having localised, segmental or mosaic NF1.
 These individuals have a proportion of cells with two standard copies of the NF1 gene and a proportion of cells with a pathogenic variant in one copy of the gene.
 Clinical features may be milder, though that will depend on the level of mosaicism and the tissues involved.
 If no NF1 variant is identified in the blood, testing of affected tissue (for example, via skin biopsy of a lesion) may be considered.